casthub/docs/en/modules/filesystem.md

 ## File Specification

 Usage of the Filesystem API is gated by a register of files you wish to use, meaning you cannot create/delete/update files you do not own.
-To achieve this, you can use the [metadata](/modules/metadata) specification to define which files you'd like to use inside your `package.json`.
+To achieve this, you can use the <docs-link path="/modules/metadata">metadata</docs-link> specification to define which files you'd like to use inside your `package.json`.
 For example:

 ```json
 {